searchingforvindication/searchingforvindication.github.com/_posts/2013-02-16-What-Did-Brother-Branham-Say-About-The-Bridge.md

 > A few weeks after that, I was playing marbles with my brother, when an odd feeling came over me.
 I sank down by a tree, and, as if in a trance, I saw a large span rise up and cross the river, and watched while a number of people fell off into the river and drowned.
 Coming to myself, I ran and told my mother, and again she concluded that I was just a nervous child.
 Twenty-two years from the time, the Municipal bridge was erected across the Ohio River, and that same number of workmen were drowned, falling off the bridge.
 You see, these things did not come about by prayer or desire, but were foreordained in the divine will of God.

 Note: you can access a copy of this Voice Of Healing Magazine [here](http://www.godsgenerals.com/pdf/1948-1950_april.pdf ).

+Now that we've established what Brother Branham said about the Municipal Bridge Vision, let's discuss our methods and sources used in our search for vindication of this vision.